zicat/astatine/docs/connectors/paimon_source_sink.md

 # Paimon Source Sink Connector

-Astatine support to source and sink data to Paimon.
+Astatine support to source and sink data to Paimon 1.0.1.

 ```sql
 <#import "env_local.ftl" as template>